 Counseling is a confidential process designed to help you address concerns, come to a greater understanding of yourself, and learn effective personal and interpersonal coping strategies.
-University counseling services are available for all currently enrolled students.
-Our goal is to provide shortterm mental health services that will assist OCU students with emotional development, problem solving skills and decision making capabilities.
-University Counseling prioritizes cultural competency and continuing education for counselors and staff.
+University counseling services are available for all currently enrolled, full- and part-time students.
+Our goal is to provide short-term mental health services that will assist OCU students with emotional development, problem solving skills and decision making capabilities.
+University Counseling prioritizes cultural humility and continuing education for counselors and staff.

 Counseling sessions are confidential, typically 45 to 50 minutes long, and are free of charge.
 OCU University Counseling services are triage based, meaning the basic symptoms are identified and treated as needed based on individual terms.
 If you could benefit from a more specialized level of care, your counselor can assist with referrals.
 The office of University Counseling is located in Walker Hall, on the northwest side and the hours are Monday - Friday 8 am to 5 pm.
-Call (405) 208-7901 to make an appointment.
-For more information and resources, visit www.okcu.edu/campus/resources/ counseling/
+Call (405) 208-7901 or email counseling@okcu.edu to make an appointment.
+For more information and resources, visit www.okcu. edu/campus/resources/counseling/